Last updated on September 20th, 2023 at 05:55 am

 After we dropped our bags at the hostel, we started our day.
 We were right in time for the sunrise on Lake Léman; it was truly magnificent; if you are in Geneva and willing to wake up, it is a gratifying moment.

-Promenade Quai wilson TO Quai Mont-Blanc
+Promenade Quai wilson To Quai Mont-Blanc

 We started walking near Palais Wilson on Quai Mont-Blanc to the Mont Blanc Bridge; the lake is one the best city lake I have seen.